Professor Christopher Armitage

 St Edmund Fellow

 Christopher Mead Armitage acquired a bachelor’s degree with honours (1954) and a master’s degree (1958) from St Edmund Hall, where he read English.
 He earned a second master’s degree from the University of Western Ontario in Canada in 1964 and a doctorate from Duke University in 1967.
+He is now a University of North Carolina Professor Emeritus.

 He joined the University of North Carolina-Chapel Hill faculty in 1967, and for more than 50 years taught courses in seventeenth- and twentieth-century British Literature and in Canadian literature.